Army Long Service and Good Conduct Medal: Institution

 The Army Long Service and Good Conduct Medal was instituted by King William IV in 1830, for award to soldiers for long service and good conduct.
 It was the first non-campaign medal of the British Army.

 The obverse of the original medal showed a Trophy of Arms that incorporated a central shield bearing the Royal Coat of Arms, with the House of Hanover Shield in its centre.
 On the Queen Victoria version, introduced after her succession to the throne in 1837, the Hanover emblem was removed from the central shield.
 Upon the succession of King Edward VII to the throne in 1901, his effigy was placed on the medal's obverse, followed by the effigy of King George V in 1910.

 Award criteria

-The medal was initially awarded to soldiers in the ranks of the Regular Force who had completed 21 years of service in the infantry or 24 years in the cavalry.
-From 1870 the qualifying period was reduced and the medal was awarded to Regular Force non-commissioned officers and men who had completed eighteen years of irreproachable service, irrespective whether the service was in the infantry or the cavalry.
+The medal was initially awarded to soldiers in the ranks who had completed 21 years of service in the infantry or 24 years in the cavalry.
+From 1870 the qualifying period was reduced and the medal was awarded to non-commissioned officers and men who had completed eighteen years of irreproachable service, irrespective whether the service was in the infantry or the cavalry.

 A recipient who was subsequently awarded the Meritorious Service Medal had to stop wearing the Army Long Service and Good Conduct Medal.